justinfagnani/stampino/README.md

 Most template systems have built-in control-flow constructs like 'if' and 'repeat'. `stampino` includes these too, but they are implemented as plugins called handlers, just like user-provided handlers.

-Handlers implement the stampino render function signature:
+Handlers implement the Stampino render function signature:

 ```javascript
 function(template, model, renderers, handlers)
 ```

-They can call incremental-dom functions to render nodes, but usually they will perform some logic and call back into stampino's default `renderNode` with new data and/or a new template node to render.
+They can mutate the `TemplateResult` to alter the final rendered DOM, sort of like template middleware. but usually they will perform some logic and call back into Stampino's default `evaluateTemplate` with new data and/or a new template node to render.

 Handlers are passed to the public render function: